ShalomSasson/Node.js-Authentication-API/README.md

 ## Installation

+**'npm install'** will install all packages that related to this project.

 ```bash
 npm install
 ```
 #### npm modules

-Attached is a list of node packages that we use in this project :
+Attached are list of all node packages that will be installed :
 - bcrypt
 - config
 - express